ducanhprg/zshtools/README.md

   - It installs the latest LTS version of Node.js for stability.
   - The default Node.js version is set to the latest LTS after installation.

+- **Python Installation:**
+   - The setup_python function uses pyenv to manage Python versions, which is highly recommended for keeping your system's Python installation clean.
+   - It installs the latest stable Python version available and sets it as the global default.
+   - Python is installed from source, which requires some build dependencies.
+These are automatically installed by the function.
+   - Once pyenv is installed, you can use its commands to manage versions, create virtual environments, and switch between them.

 - **Verification:**
-  - Both functions verify the installation by checking the installed version.
+  - All three functions verify the installation by checking the installed version.
   - If an installation fails, an error message is displayed.

 - **Manual Version Check:**
   - For Go: Visit `https://go.dev/dl/` or run `curl -sSL "https://go.dev/VERSION?m=text"` to see the latest version.
   - For Node.js: Run `nvm ls-remote --lts` to list available Node.js LTS versions.
+  - For Python: Run `pyenv install --list` to see all available Python versions.

 ## Troubleshooting

 - **Permission Issues:** Ensure you have `sudo` access for Go installation.
 - **Network Issues:** Verify internet connectivity for downloading Go or nvm.
-- **nvm Not Found:** If `nvm` commands fail, ensure the `source ~/.zshrc` command was run after adding the functions.
+- **Version Manager Not Found:** If `nvm` or `pyenv` commands fail, ensure the `source ~/.zshrc` command was run after adding the functions.
 - **Architecture Mismatch:** If using a non-`amd64` system, update the Go download URL in `setup_go`.
 - **Version Fetch Errors:** If version fetching fails, manually check versions with `curl -sSL "https://go.dev/VERSION?m=text"` for Go or `nvm ls-remote --lts` for Node.js.
 If `nvm ls-remote --lts` is empty, try reinstalling nvm with:
   ```bash